MONJUVI by is a Prescription medication manufactured, distributed, or labeled by Incyte Corporation. Drug facts, warnings, and ingredients follow.

 The safety and effectiveness of MONJUVI in pediatric patients have not been established.

-Among 81 patients who received MONJUVI and lenalidomide in L-MIND, 72% were 65 years and older, while 38% were 75 years and older.
+Among the 81 patients who received MONJUVI and lenalidomide in L-MIND, 72% were 65 years and older, while 38% were 75 years and older.
 Clinical studies of MONJUVI did not include sufficient numbers of patients aged 65 and older to determine whether effectiveness differs compared to that of younger subjects.
 Patients 65 years and older had more serious adverse reactions (57%) than younger patients (39%).

 Tafasitamab-cxix is a humanized CD19-directed cytolytic monoclonal antibody that contains an IgG1/2 hybrid Fc-domain with 2 amino acid substitutions to modify the Fc-mediated functions of the antibody.
 It is produced by recombinant DNA technology in mammalian cells (Chinese hamster ovary).
 Tafasitamab-cxix has a molecular weight of approximately 150 kDa.